H A Vance Foundation Inc - Funder Overview

 -

-Outcomes-Focused: Funded programs have clear, measurable goals around college enrollment, teacher recruitment, and student achievement.
-The foundation favors evidence-based approaches with trackable results.
+Outcomes-Focused: Funded programmes have clear, measurable goals around college enrolment, teacher recruitment, and student achievement.
+The foundation favours evidence-based approaches with trackable results.

 -

-Systems + Service: The foundation supports both direct service organizations (Hartford Promise, ReadyCT) and policy/research organizations (Third Sector New England), indicating interest in comprehensive approaches to education reform.
+Systems + Service: The foundation supports both direct service organisations (Hartford Promise, ReadyCT) and policy/research organisations (Third Sector New England), indicating interest in comprehensive approaches to education reform.

 -